worldwide-asset-exchange/item-creation-management/IItemSubmission/upload-image.md

 ## Upload Image

-Upload image provided by the user and return the image url from static.wax.io.
+Upload image provided by the user and return the static.wax.io image URL.

 #### HTTP Request